ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/lifetimes/singleton.md

 and the SingletonTarget itself, for instance!) although, right now, Rezolver doesn't prevent you from doing so.

 - You should now take a look at [how explicitly scoped objects](scoped.md) are supported by Rezolver.
-- You might also want to see how singletons behave inside an @Rezolver.IContainerScope - which is part of the [container scopes](container-scopes.md) documentation.
+- You might also want to see how singletons behave inside an @Rezolver.ContainerScope - which is part of the [container scopes](container-scopes.md) documentation.